Exclusive-U.S. bill would block defense contractors from using Chinese rare earths | MarketScreener

 Those requirements "should encourage more domestic (rare earths) development in our country," Cotton said.

-The Pentagon has in the past two years given grants to companies trying to resume U.S. rare earth processing and magnet production, including MP Materials Corp, Australia's Lynas Rare Earth Ltd, TDA Magnetics Inc and Urban Mining Co.
+The Pentagon has in the past two years given grants to companies trying to resume U.S. rare earth processing and magnet production, including MP Materials, Australia's Lynas Rare Earth Ltd, TDA Magnetics Inc and Urban Mining Co.

 Kelly, a former astronaut and a member of the Senate's Armed Services and Energy committees, said the bill should "strengthen America's position as a global leader in technology by reducing our country's reliance on adversaries like China for rare earth elements."